 The upper is a combination of knit and nylon soaked synthetic material, mesh-like designed.
 It allows plenty of air to enter the foot chamber to keep the feet cool and dry, which helps athletes for long game sessions.

-The rubber outsole supported with extra Ndurance rubber located at most likely to wear area of the outsole without compromising support and comfort.
-It saves it from quick wear down on rigid and firm hard court.
+The rubber outsole is supported with extra Ndurance rubber located at the most likely to wear area of the outsole without compromising support and comfort.
+It saves it from quick wear down on the rigid and firm hard court.

 For a swift response, a responsive RevLite foam compound is inserted which weighs 30% less than standard foam at midfoot.

 Nike is a famous international shoe manufacturer and other sports accessories.
 Many athletes have trust in shoes produced by them.
 For the best hard court tennis shoes for men, it has designed Court Lite 2 shoes for men, the successor of Court Lite tennis shoes.

 The GDR rubber outsole, specifically designed for Hard Court, has been used for durability and perfect traction.
 The five different patterns are devised on the sole.
 Each pattern is designed to visually outline 1 of the 5 basic movements new tennis players learn.